kaugesaar/advent-of-code/README.md

 # Advent of Code

-Learning Golang with advent of code.
+Learning Go with advent of code.

 # Results